-1. Give You Energy
+1. Provides Energy

-Yes!
+One of the benefits of probiotics is lots of energy.
 The billions of microbes residing in your gut play a vital role in breaking down the food you eat and absorbing the nutrients within.

 Probiotics break down the food you eat into energy-boosting B vitamins.
 These B vitamins play important roles in releasing energy from carbohydrates and fat, as well as breaking down amino acids and transporting oxygen and energy-containing nutrients around the body.